 Communication changes, too.
 You will find that the language of lovemaking changes during pregnancy.
 You will need to show and tell your mate what produces pleasure and what produces pain or irritation.
 There may be days or nights when the rising sensitivity of your breasts and vagina give you immense pleasure during foreplay; at other times, the ultra-sensitivity in the sexual organs make breast and clitoral fondling off limits.
 To increase your pleasure and help you avoid discomfort, tell your partner what feels good and what doesn’t.
 When your breasts or pelvic organs enjoy touch, welcome it; if not, nudge those massaging hands toward less sensitive areas.

-2. Give yourself a sexy look.
 Just because your body is getting bigger doesn’t mean you shouldn’t look your best.
-Treat yourself to a new hairstyle, change your make-up, and buy a new nightgown revealing what’s appealing.
+Treat yourself to a new hairstyle, change your make-up and buy a new nightgown revealing what’s appealing.
 This is likely to spark your mate and push your sexual image up a notch.

-4. You are attractive to your mate.
 If you convince yourself that your blossoming belly is no longer attractive to your husband, you are setting yourself up for a sexual slow down.
 Besides, this probably isn’t true.
 It’s the different shape that attracts males.
 And certainly during pregnancy you will look and act differently than at any other time in your relationship.
 Research doesn’t support your assumption that you are not attractive to your mate; most men find their wives’ newly rounded bodies appealing.
 Your mate is likely to love the fleshy feel and curvy look of your pregnant body.
-Add to these features the possibility that once you are past the yucky early months of pregnancy you are initiating lovemaking and your mate is likely to feel excited about your sexuality while pregnant.
+Add to these features the possibility that once you are past the yucky early months of pregnancy you are initiating sex while pregnant and your mate is likely to feel excited about your sexuality during pregnancy.

-5. Have a sex talk.
-Tell your mate about the way pregnancy is affecting your sexuality; and ask your mate to tell you how he feels about your new look.
+Tell your mate about the way pregnancy is affecting your sexuality, and ask your mate to tell you how he feels about your new look.
 Each partner should explain his or her feelings.
-Be sure that he does not interpret your disinterest in sex as disinterest in him, for example, or you don’t assume his confusion over how to touch you now means he’s not interested.
+Be sure that he does not interpret your disinterest in sex while pregnant as disinterest in him.
+Also, make sure you don’t assume his confusion over how to touch you now means he’s not interested.
 By the same token, avoid projecting your sexual uneasiness onto your mate.
 He will probably find you more attractive than ever.

-7. Have a fling.
 Have periodic weekend “dates” before baby arrives; after he or she comes you will have less energy for each other.
-The best time for ambitious sexual retreats is during the middle months of pregnancy, but make an effort to spend romantic time enjoying each other throughout the pregnancy.
+The best time for exciting sex while pregnant is during the middle months of pregnancy, but make an effort to spend romantic time enjoying each other throughout the pregnancy.

-8. Avoid the “sex as a service” feeling.
-While for most couples a certain amount of “obligatory” sex is usual during pregnancy, don’t let your mate feel you are always “servicing” him (or her!), even though sometimes you are.
+While for most couples a certain amount of “obligatory” sex while pregnant is usual, don’t let your mate feel you are always “servicing” him (or her!), even though sometimes you are.